kcorra26/CheckersGroupGame/README.md

 - Jaslin Aguirre - GUI
 - Sam Doepker - TUI

+## Changes to design since Milestone 1
+- transferred almost all functionality in `Board` class to `Game` to make the game the center component of the user interfaces.
+-

+## Summary of changes we’ve made/missing functionality we’ve added since Milestone 2

+## How we implemented the feedback from milestones 1 and 2

 # Running the Game
 For running the Game Logic, no libraries will need to be used.
 In python3, to start a game of checkers in its initial state, run the following